vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_general_settings.md

 - Leave the default level of 0 for usual deployments.
 - Optionally select level 1, 2, or 3 if you need to debug deployment problems.

+**NOTE**: When you use the wizard to deploy a VCH, deployment logging is always verbose.
+The settings that you apply in the wizard apply to post-deployment operation logging.

 #### vic-machine Option